davidcarboni/cryptolite-java/README.md

 This library is released under the MIT license, like many other libraries, which means you are free to use it in commercial products.

-If you have any questions, feel free to contact me via @davidcarboni or find me on GitHub at https://github.com/davidcarboni.
+If you have any questions, feel free to contact me via Twitter [@davidcarboni](https://twitter.com/davidcarboni) or find me on Medium as [davidcarboni](https://medium.com/@davidcarboni).

 David Carboni